 - Your browser type and language

-- Results that are returned, including results from information on your device (like recent apps or contact names you searched for) and private results from Google products like Google+, Gmail, and Google Calendar
+- Results that are returned, including results from information on your device (like recent apps or contact names you searched for) and search results from other Google products

 How the information collected is used

 When you check the box next to "Include history from Chrome and other apps in your Web & App Activity," Google saves information like:

 - Your Chrome browsing history (if you're signed in and have Chrome Sync turned on).
 This information helps you see more accurate results and suggestions.
 For example, if you read a lot of articles about your favorite sports team, you might see an option to receive news updates about that team.

 - The apps you use and the data they share with Google.
 This lets you see things like sites or content that you've looked at in other apps in your Google search results.

 How Web & App Activity works when you're signed out

 Your search and ad results may be customized using search-related activity from your device even if you're signed out.